launchdarkly/sdk-test-harness/docs/service_spec.md

   * `streaming` (object, optional): Enables streaming mode and provides streaming configuration.
 If this is omitted _and_ `polling` is also omitted, then the test service can use streaming as a default; but if `streaming` is omitted and `polling` is provided, then streaming should be disabled.
 Properties are:
     * `baseUri` (string, optional): The base URI for the streaming service.
 For contract testing, this will be the URI of a simulated streaming endpoint that the test harness provides.
 If it is null or an empty string, the SDK should default to the value from `serviceEndpoints.streaming` if any, or if that is not set either, connect to the real LaunchDarkly streaming service.
     * `initialRetryDelayMs` (number, optional): The initial stream retry delay in milliseconds.
 If omitted, use the SDK's default value.
+    * `filter` (string, optional): The key for a filtered environment.
+If omitted, do not configure the SDK with a filter.
   * `polling` (object, optional): Enables polling mode and provides polling configuration.
 Properties are:
     * `baseUri` (string, optional): The base URI for the polling service.
 For contract testing, this will be the URI of a simulated polling endpoint that the test harness provides.
 If it is null or an empty string, the SDK should default to the value from `serviceEndpoints.polling` if any, or if that is not set either, connect to the real LaunchDarkly polling service.
     * `pollIntervalMs` (number, optional): The polling interval in milliseconds.
 If omitted, use the SDK's default value.
 For mobile SDKs that are configured with both streaming and polling enabled, this should be interpreted as the _background_ polling interval.
+    * `filter` (string, optional): The key for a filtered environment.
+If omitted, do not configure the SDK with a filter.
   * `events` (object, optional): Enables events and provides events configuration, or disables events if it is omitted or null.
 Properties are:
     * `baseUri` (string, optional): The base URI for the events service.
 For contract testing, this will be the URI of a simulated event-recorder endpoint that the test harness provides.
 If it is null or an empty string, the SDK should default to the value from `serviceEndpoints.events` if any, or if that is not set either, connect to the real LaunchDarkly events service.
     * `capacity` (number, optional): If specified and greater than zero, the event buffer capacity should be set to this value.